-According to police crime statistics, 260,000 bicycles were stolen in Germany in 2020.
+According to the Office for National Statistics, an average of 77,313 bicycles are reported stolen in the UK every year, This number is calculated by working out the mean number of reported bicycle thefts between 2018/19-2022/23.
 However, because many of those affected do not report a bicycle theft, this is only the tip of the iceberg.
 The number of unreported cases is probably much higher.
 Bicycles are not only stolen from unlit corners in large cities.
 They also disappear from locked bicycle basements.

-300,000 bicycles stolen – what can be done for more security?
+77 Thousand bicycles stolen in UK – what can be done for more security?

 For you as a bike owner, this means that good anti-theft protection for your bike is a must-have.
 The more expensive your bike, the better this anti-theft protection should be.
 A bike lock, no matter how high quality, is not enough.
 Experienced bike thieves can pick even the toughest bike locks in a short time, or they can transport your bike in a sprinter to a remote location and then remove the bike lock.
 Bicycle alarm systems promise more security.
 However, only specific alarm-capable devices fulfill this promise.